150 Most Common Brazilian Last Names Or Surnames With Meanings

 119. Porto

-During colonial times, the Portuguese immigrants to Brazil took their surname from the cities they came.
+During colonial times, the Portuguese immigrants to Brazil took their surname from the cities they came from.
 Porto means ‘harbor’ in Portuguese.
-That’s why, although being a Portuguese habitational name, Porto is more frequent in Brazil than anywhere else.
+That’s why, although a Portuguese habitational name, Porto is more frequently found in Brazil than anywhere else.

 120. Querino